SravanKumarManeri/Portfolio/README.md

 # Portfolio
-It helps to standout among the competition world
+It helps to standout among the competition world.
+Better to filter.